 Cost of the Journey

-The cost of this journey is $5190 DBL / $5190 SGL*, per person, from Panama City.
-Tour cost is based on double occupancy and includes all accommodations; meals as specified in the itinerary, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
+The cost of this journey is per person, based on occupancy: $5190 DBL / $5190 SGL*, from Panama City.
+Tour cost includes all accommodations; meals as specified in the itinerary, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.

 NEW! all tips other than your NJ guide (optional) and local guide are included (this includes tips for your driver, lodge and staff, day activities, meals and other services).

-The cost does not include transportation to or from your home to Panama, or items of a personal nature such as laundry, telephone charges, porterage, maid gratuities, or beverages from the bar.
+The cost of the journey does not include transportation to or from your home to Panama, or items of a personal nature such as laundry or beverages from the bar.

 Travel Details